Discord-Coding-Community/FFXIV-Mods/The-Healers-Jacket/README.md

 # The Healer's Jacket
 Spellcaster's Jacket for Healers

+## Contributor Information:
+Credits go to N'ananère for giving me permission to use TERA - The Spellcaster for this outfit swap and to Wonton#2064 for helping fix the broken areas of the mod.

-## Details
+## Author's Comments:
 This mods takes The Spellcaster's Jacket from The Spellcaster mod set by N'ananère and applies it to the Scion Healer's Robe.

-Some issues in patterns are there, however I'm hoping to get those dealt with eventually.
-I'm simply a bit new to making mods and this one was a trick to swap over, lol.
+Screenshot is from TERA - The Spellcaster as I haven't had a chance to replace the old screenshot [or take a better one for that matter].

 ## Tool(s) Needed
 - FFXIV_Textools